Workiva/react-dart/README.md

      render() => div({}, "MyComponent");
     }

-Register this class so react can reacoginze it.
+Register this class so React can recognize it.

     var myComponent = registerComponent(() => new MyComponent());

-Use this registered component as native elements.
+Use this registered component similarly as native elements.

     renderComponent(myComponent({}), querySelector('#content'));
     // or